What To Do To Increase And Improve Productivity?

 All of us want to improve at work and increase our output.
-It is not just because we want that promotion, but more so with how good it would make us feel.
-However, there are things we do that we think can help us, but in reality, they don’t.
-Most of the time, those were the things deterring us to be more productive.
+It is not just because we want to get that promotion, but more so with how good it would make us feel.
+However, what we don’t realize is there are things we do we consider as helpful, but in reality, it’s not.
+Most of the time, those were the things affecting our productivity.

 Being productive does not happen overnight.
 You can’t change your habits right away.
 But, if you are determined to maximize your productivity at work, these are effective strategies you can use.

 Brian Tracy, a self-development author, made the “eat-the-frog” technique based on Mark Twain’s quote, “eat a live frog first thing in the morning and nothing worse will happen to you the rest of the day.”
 According to Tracy, the frog is the most critical task we have to do, working on it early on allows us to reach high levels of performance and productivity.

 We tend to procrastinate when it comes to doing the most challenging task.
 That habit, though, is preventing us to be productive.
 Start with doing your major task first thing in the morning, and nothing worse will happen to you the rest of the day.

 2. Take breaks